sgoedecke/powerful-owl-server/manual/README.md

 Now you get to look for owls!
 Go back to your original terminal (the one SSHd into your server, that should say something like `ubuntu@104-171-202-77:~/powerful-owl-server/manual` in the prompt), and run this:

 `python ./infer.py ~/owls`

+There's going to be a lot of text on the screen, some of which will say "warning".
+Don't worry about it.